-In accordance with Ind AS 109 Financial Instruments, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets.
+In accordance with Ind AS 109 Financial Instruments, the Company applies expected credit loss (ECL) model for measurement and recognition of impairment loss for financial assets iv) Impairment of financial assets:

 The Company tracks credit risk and changes thereon for customer.
-For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whetherthere has been a significant increase in the credit risk since initial recognition.
+For recognition of impairment loss on other financial assets and risk exposure, the Company determines that whether has been a significant increase in the credit risk since initial recognition.
 If credit risk has not increased significantly, 12-month ECL is used to provide for impairment loss.